Thomas W. Lawson (businessman): Legacy and honors

 The Lawson Tower, Scituate, Massachusetts.
 The tower was part of Lawson's Dreamwold estate.

 The Thomas W. Lawson, the only seven-masted schooner ever built, was named after him.
 Lawson, who was intensely superstitious, wrote the novel Friday the Thirteenth in which a broker picks that day on which to bring down Wall Street; the Thomas W. Lawson, in which he had invested heavily, was wrecked off the Isles of Scilly at 2:30 am GMT on Saturday December 14, 1907, but to Lawson, at home in Boston, it was at that time still Friday the 13th.

 He is generally credited in the U.S. with the Lawson sofa, made for him at the turn of the 20th century.
 It was a square, overstuffed sofa on a generous scale with loose seat cushions and pillows.

-The Lawson Tower, originally part of his private Dreamwold estate, still stands.
+The Lawson Tower, originally part of his private Dreamworld estate, still stands.
 The structure is a water tower with a shingled outer shell and observatory which offers views of the area from an observation deck.